getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

   - networking
 ---

-This tutorial demonstrates how to connect Docker containers using the ambassador pattern so that they can communicate over the network and across Docker hosts.
+This tutorial demonstrates how to connect Docker containers by using the ambassador pattern so that they can communicate over the network and across Docker hosts.
 For information about the ambassador pattern, see [Docker networking basics][networking-basics].